The Ultimate Guide to Go Links

 Recommended reading: How do go links work?

-Why use go links?
+Why teams use go links

 Recommended Reading: Benefits of go links